bastosmichael/christinabastos/_pages/about.md

   A boutique Jekyll theme for hackers, nerds, and academics, with a focus on personal sites that are meant to impress.
 hide_description: true
+clap_button: false
 permalink: /
-redirect_from:
-  - /download/
 ---

 # About Me

-Hello fellow Hutto Hippos!
+## Hello fellow Hutto Hippos!

-My name is Christina Bastos.
-I am a homeschooling mother of 4 with a passion for serving our community and neighborhood.
+My name is Christina, I am a homeschooling mother of 4 with a passion for serving our community and neighborhood.
 As vice chair of the Charter review commission and a Parks Advisory Board member, I have put down roots that I cherish.
 I absolutely LOVE Hutto and am so excited to run for City Council.
 With your help, I would love to be a part of the new chapter in Hutto's growth and success.

 Hutto has certainly had some growing pains but I truly believe that a slow and steady pace for future development will allow Hutto to become a force to be reckoned with!